Read-Lab-Confederation/staph_metagenome_subtypes/README.md

-#*Staph. aureus*  metagenome subtypes
+#The single-species metagenome: subtyping *Staphylococcus aureus* core genome sequences from shotgun metagenomic data  metagenome subtypes

+by
+Sandeep J, Joseph, Ben Li, Robert A. Petit III,  Zhaohui S. Qin,  Lyndsey A. Darrow and Timothy D. Read

+Emory University, Atlanta, Georgia

-This repo contains code, data, knitr html documents used for whole metagenome subtyping analysis of *S. aureus*.
+This repo contains code, data, and knitr-produced markdown files

-##Markdown results files
+##Data

 Filtering the raw reads that mapped to S. aureus for each HMP by coverage.